miklevin/Pipulate.com/software.md

     exec(command)
 ```

+#### Understand Winners & Losers with Linear Regression

 And now for some awesome SEO.
-It's similar to above, but we calculate the
+It's similar to above, but we calculate the slope
-linear regression slope for every keyword and use that to choose which to show
+of the trendline for for every keyword and use that to choose which to show as
-as the winners and losers, landing pages and such.
-This report can be used to
+the winners and losers, landing pages and such.
+This report can be used to know
-know where to defend, where to attack and where to pay the most attention
+where to defend, where to attack and where to pay the most attention during
-during site cleanups and migrations.
+site cleanups and migrations.

-#### Finding Your Site's Winners & Losers Through Linear Regression

 ```python
 import warnings